decaf-dev/obsidian-dataloom/README.md

 Dashboards is a community plugin.
 Contributions are welcome.

 Please see our [contribution guide](https://github.com/trey-wallis/obsidian-dashboards/CONTRIBUTING.md) for details on how to contribute

+## Network Usage

+According to Obsidian developer policies, an Obsidian plugin must explain which network services are used and why.

+Dashboards will make one `GET` request to `https://api.github.com/repos/trey-wallis/obsidian-dashboards/releases/latest` to pull the lastest release for the What's New Modal.
+Besides this, Dashboards does not making any network requests.
+Dashboards does not include client-side telemetry.

 ## License